Allisonwonderlax13/https-github.com-obsproject-obs-studio./Windows-Sound-Settings-in-1803.md

 ## The new capabilities

 Windows 10 1803 allows you to set audio Input and Output devices for each running application directly via the system, even if the application's settings don't support it.
 It is a native, official way to route audio to individual devices.
-This replaces tools like AudioRouter.
+This replaces tools like Audio Router.

 ## Usage